microsoft/bbs-node-reference/README.md

 This library is a work in progress.
 Here are some known issues
 * Only the BLS12-381-SHA-256 ciphersuite is currently available
-* `hash_to_scalar` needs to be reimplemented to catch up with the spec
-* The library isn't currently compatible with the published test vectors

 ## Setup